MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plugin-wsl.md

 4. If you don't see any devices in the Microsoft Defender portal, or you don't see any events in the timeline, check these things:

-   - If you are not seeing a machine object, make sure sufficient time has passed for onboarding to complete (typically up to 10 minutes).
+   - If you aren't seeing a machine object, make sure sufficient time has passed for onboarding to complete (typically up to 10 minutes).

    - Make sure to use the right filters, and that you have the right permissions to view all device objects.
 (For example, is your account/group is restricted to a specific group?)